 Fees are payable in advance each academic year unless otherwise agreed.

 There are a number of funding options available to UK students to help you pay for your studies and your cost of living while studying.

-This course isnot currently available for international students (including EU/EEA and Swiss nationals without settled status in the UK) requiring Student Route visa sponsorship to study in the UK.
-For students living in the UK and assessed as international fee status, the following fees will apply:
+This course isnot currently available for international students (including EU/EEA and Swiss nationals without settled status in the UK) requiring Student Route visa sponsorship to study here.
+For students living in the UK and assessed as international for fee status, the following fees will apply:

 |Full-time per year (120 credit modules) per year||£13,200||£13,620|